 When a relationship hits a rough patch, I advise couples to focus on each other’s strengths, not their weaknesses.
 I tell them to think of themselves as a team.

 Every winning team needs a variety of skill sets to make it work — players who can execute a detailed game plan in a timely manner, and those who inspire with their high energy and spontaneity.
-A football team comprising quarterbacks only won’t win on game day.
+A football team comprised of only quarterbacks won’t win on game day.

 Play the Rating Game